ktool/retailstore/README.md

 ```

-### Use source code
+### Installation & Use source code

 Since maven is used as a dependancy management tool, you can import this as a maven project into eclipse.
-Spring boot starter provide tomcat as a in built tomcat server, this application can be run directly as a spring boot application.
-Refer deployment section for getting more details about creating and deploying the build in to tomcat or jetty container.
+Refer deployment section for getting more details if you want to create and deploy build into standalone container like tomcat or jetty container.

 #### Spring/Java features used
 - spring-boot-starter-data-jpa : For persistence API